FAQs about bail bonds

 What is exoneration?

-Exoneration is when the court releases the bond.
-This can occur when the case is closed or when the judge in the case decides to release the bond.
-A copy of the original bond is mailed by the court to our office.
-Once we receive the official copy of the exonerated bond, collateral can be released.
+When the court releases the bond, this is called exoneration.
+This happens when the judge decides to release the bond or close the case.
+Once we receive the official copy of the exonerated bond, collateral can be released .